Unity-Technologies/EntityComponentSystemSamples/Docs/examples/components_systems.md

 // An example system.
 // This system will be added to the system group called MySystemGroup.
 // The ISystem methods are made Burst 'entry points' by marking
-// them and the struct itself with the BurstCompile attribute.
+// them with the BurstCompile attribute.
-[BurstCompile]
 [UpdateInGroup(typeof(MySystemGroup))]
 public partial struct MySystem : ISystem
 {
     // Called once when the system is created.
+    // Can be omitted when empty.
     [BurstCompile]
     public void OnCreate(ref SystemState state) { }

     // Called once when the system is destroyed.
+    // Can be omitted when empty.
     [BurstCompile]
     public void OnDestroy(ref SystemState state) { }

     // Usually called every frame.
 When exactly a system is updated
     // is determined by the system group to which it belongs.
+    // Can be omitted when empty.
     [BurstCompile]
     public void OnUpdate(ref SystemState state) { }
 }